Serious as a Heart Attack When it Comes to Excellence in Cardiac Care

 University Hospital is one of 164 hospitals to earn Platinum Award for heart attack care.

-“The time is right for University Health System to be focused on improving the quality of cardiovascular care by implementing ACTION Registry–GWTG.
-The number of acute myocardial infarction patients eligible for treatment is expected to grow over the next decade due to increasing incidence of heart disease and a large aging population,” said George B. Hernández, Jr., president/CEO, University Health System.
+“The time is right for University Health to be focused on improving the quality of cardiovascular care by implementing ACTION Registry–GWTG.
+The number of acute myocardial infarction patients eligible for treatment is expected to grow over the next decade due to increasing incidence of heart disease and a large aging population,” said George B. Hernández, Jr., president/CEO, University Health.

 ACTION Registry–GWTG is a partnership between the American College of Cardiology Foundation and the American Heart Association with partnering support from the American College of Emergency Physicians, Society of Chest Pain Centers and the Society of Hospital Medicine.
 ACTION Registry-GWTG empowers health care provider teams to consistently treat heart attack patients according to the most current, science-based guidelines and establishes a national standard for understanding and improving the quality, safety and outcomes of care provided for patients with coronary artery disease, specifically high-risk STEMI and NSTEMI patients.